Canavan disease is a fatal condition that affects how the body breaks down and uses aspartic acid.

 - Head MRI scan

 With Canavan disease, the central nervous system breaks down.
-Patients are likely to become disabled.
+People are likely to become disabled.

 - Inability to walk